 DeLaSalle offers activity transportation from the school to and from off-campus games and practices.
 Activity buses and vans pick up student athletes at DeLaSalle and return them to the school following the event.
 The school does not currently offer late bus route service to stop locations after practices, games, or club meetings.

 DeLaSalle offers multiple honors and Advanced Placement classes in nearly all subject areas.
 Students enrolled in AP courses are required to take the AP exam in that subject area in May.
 Students who do well on AP exams can earn credit and/or placement into advanced courses in college.

 You can support the mission of DeLaSalle in mulitple ways.
 Your financial contribution sustains our work educating young men and women in the Lasallian tradition.
 Volunteers are welcome to serve during Alumni Weekend, the Christian Brothers’ Gala, and during various school events.
 Alumni may get involved by helping plan class reunions, serving on the Alumni Association, and connecting other alumni to DeLaSalle.

 DeLaSalle uses SchoolMessenger to communicate electronically with parents about school closings and other timely notifications.
 Messages can be sent using voice, text, and email technology from the information DeLaSalle has on file.
-If parents miss a telephone call sent using SchoolMessenger, they may retrieve it by calling 1-855-955-8500 from the number they have on file with the school.
 Emergency alerts may also be communicated via the school website.